vhollo/bestdictator/static/_tests/would-you-be-a-good-dic.md

         a: I only hate the working class
         bull: And the middle class, right?
 ---
-This is a small test to challange your authoriter values
+This is an easy test to challange your authoriter values